faasm/faasm/README.md

 # Faasm

-Faasm is a high-performance distributed multi-tenant runtime aimed primarily at serverless systems.
+Faasm is a high-performance multi-tenant serverless runtime.

 By using WebAssembly to run users' code, we can combine software fault isolation with standard OS tooling to provide strong security and resource isolation guarantees at low cost.